Actively Recruiting

 What this Trial Is About

-This clinical trial will evaluate the effectiveness of platelet-rich plasma (PRP) injections for patients with anterior cruciate ligament (ACL) injury.
-ACL injuries commonly cause knee instability, pain, and reduced function, and rehabilitation alone may not fully restore recovery in all patients.
-PRP is prepared from a small sample of the patient's own blood and contains natural growth factors that may promote healing and improve joint function.
-In this study, participants will be randomly assigned to one of two groups.
-The experimental group will receive a single ultrasound-guided injection of PRP into the knee joint along with a standard rehabilitation program.
-The control group will receive the rehabilitation program alone.
-Participants will be followed up at 3 weeks, 8 weeks, and 16 weeks after treatment.
-At each follow-up visit, knee function, pain level, and physical performance will be assessed using validated outcome measures.
-The primary aim is to determine whether PRP provides additional benefit compared with rehabilitation alone in improving function and reducing symptoms in ACL-injured patients.
-This study will provide new evidence about the role of PRP in ACL management, which may help guide future treatment decisions.
+Researchers are evaluating the effectiveness of platelet-rich plasma (PRP) injections in patients with anterior cruciate ligament (ACL) injuries.
+ACL injuries often cause knee instability, pain, and reduced function, and rehabilitation alone may not fully restore recovery for all patients.
+PRP is made from a small sample of the patient's own blood and contains natural growth factors that may help healing and improve knee joint function.
+Participants will be randomly assigned to one of two groups.
+The experimental group will receive a single ultrasound-guided PRP injection into the knee joint combined with a standard rehabilitation program that includes physical therapy, functional bracing, and lifestyle changes.
+The control group will receive the rehabilitation program alone without PRP.
+Participants will be followed up at 3, 8, and 16 weeks after treatment to assess knee function, pain level, and physical performance using validated outcome measures.
+The primary outcome is the change in pain intensity measured by the Visual Analog Scale (VAS).
+Secondary outcomes include functional improvement measured by the Knee Injury and Osteoarthritis Outcome Score (KOOS).
+This study aims to provide new information on whether PRP adds benefits to rehabilitation in managing ACL injury.

 CONDITIONS